jinying-che/jinying-che.github.io/content/posts/grafana_prometheus_plugin.md

 ---
-title: "how grafana works with prometheus"
+title: "How grafana works with prometheus"
 date: "2025-10-08T15:11:02+08:00"
 tags: ["grafana", "prometheus"]
 description: "Dive into how Grafana integrates with Prometheus for data visualization and monitoring"